delaneyseligmann/delaneyseligmann.github.io/_projects/bse/index.md

 {% include image-gallery.html images="BSE.png" height="400" %}

 At the start of my junior year, fall 2023, I took on the role as testing lead.
-Another student and I collaborated on trying to coordinate a vibration table and meeting with
+Responsibilities included determining necessary test levels, creating a test setup for arm functionality in both ambient and vacuum, and coordinating with different points of contact for testing fascilities.
+Though we were able to coordinate a suitable thermal vacuum chamber through a research lab on campus, we failed to find an affordable and convenient means for vibration testing.
+When in doubt, build your own!